asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 ![feedback-loop](./growing-software-guided-by-tests/feedback-loop-tdd.png)

 The above image explains what will be the common flow when developing on TDD.
-We write a high-level test first, after that we start the implementation, writing unit tests along the way to help us.
+We write a failing high-level test first, and we start the design and imlpementation, writing unit tests along the way to help us.

-You gotta remember the following quote:
+You gotta think of this the following way:

 > Outer loop helps business, inner loop helps developers.

 This means all acceptance tests should test something meaningful to the business, and unit tests are lower level and closely related to code.
+A passing unit test probably means very little o the app's purpose.

 Acceptance tests normally take more time to pass, they normally require a feature chunk to be implemented.
 Unit tests should be quick to go from failing to passing.

 ## 1. Writing the first acceptance test

+**User story:**

-**User story:** User can see the current stock in the homepage
+> User can see the wine cellar current stock in the homepage

 We want to start testing very simple stuff: